by Rob Natelson

 Is Congress a “Department” of government as the Necessary and Proper Clause uses that word?
 When Congress acts in its normal legislative capacity, you can argue this either way.
 But when Congress acts under the amendment process, the answer is clearly “no.”

 This is because when Congress and state legislatures act in the amendment process, they do so not as branches of government, but as ad hoc assemblies.
-We know this (1) from the Founding Era record, (2) from subsequent history and, perhaps most importantly, (3) from decisions of the United States Supreme Court.
-Some have pointed to the Supreme Court’s characterization of the amendment process as a “federal function,” but as just noted, some federal functions (such as the amendment process) are carried out by entities operating separately from their usual governmental ties.
-This is as true for Congress acting in the amendment process as it is for state legislatures.
+We know this (1) from the Founding Era record, (2) from subsequent history and, perhaps most importantly, (3) from decisions of the United States Supreme Court and of many other courts.
+Even though they exercise “federal functions” they do so separately from their usual governmental ties.
 This is the apparent reason the Supreme Court held, as early as 1798, that Congress’s amendment proposals, unlike its legislative actions, do not need presidential signature.
 See also United States v.
 Sprague (1931).

 There is still another reason the Necessary and Proper Clause does not apply to the amendments process.
 The Clause empowers Congress to pass “laws”—that is, legislation.
 But 20th century cases from courts at all levels holds that for most purposes ordinary legislation does not apply to the amendment process.
 A Supreme Court example is Leser v.
 Garnett (1922).
 A lower court example is Idaho v.
 Freeman (1981), where a federal district court ruled that